rambosorn/NLP-Resume-Parsing/readme.md

 Project Inspired by **Prof.Chaky** and my dear friend **Tonson**,**Ati** and also well support from our TA **Amanda**
 - Prof.github: https://github.com/chaklam-silpasuwanchai/Python-for-NLP

+Resume parsing is the process of automatically extracting information from a resume and converting it into a structured format using natural language processing (NLP) techniques and machine learning algorithms.
+This includes extracting the text from the resume file, identifying and extracting individual fields of information, classifying the information into specific categories, and transforming it into a structured format.
+The goal is to make the process of reviewing and storing resumes more efficient and accurate.

 # This project using flask to test in local host:
 **Setup Environment**